thiagodnf/publications.js/README.md

 # publications.js

 An interactive publications list developed with Bibtex, JavaScript and HTML.
-You can use the following entry type:
+You can use the following bibtex entries: article, book, booklet, conference, inbook, incollection, inproceedings, manual, mastersthesis, misc, phdthesis, proceedings, techreport, unpublished.

 ## Screenshot